hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/517_056_dear_and_beloved.md

 his character, his teaching, his religion.
 This is the only spiritual practice, the only worship, this verily is the means, and this the goal.
 Arise!
 Arise!
 A tidal wave is coming!
 Onward!
-Men and women, down to the Chandâla (Pariah) — all are pure in his eyes.
+Men and women, down to the Chandāla (Pariah) — all are pure in his eyes.
 Onward!
 Onward!
 There is no time to care for name, or fame, or Mukti, or Bhakti!
 We shall look to these some other time.
 Now in this life let us infinitely spread his lofty character, his sublime life, his infinite soul.
 This is the only